Social housing vs Private housing

 - Maximum rent, based on a points system.

-- Maximum annual rent increase (4,1 percent to 5,6 percent for the rent of a self-contained house per July 1, 2019).
+- Maximum annual rent increase (3,6 percent for the rent of a self-contained house per July 1, 2023); unless your income exceeds an income cap.

 - If you want to be able to apply for social housing with a housing association, your income will be taken into account.
-Eighty percent of social housing from housing associations will go to people with an income of up to 42.436 euros.
+Eighty percent of social housing from housing associations will go to people with an income of up to 44.035 euros for single person households and 48.625 for a household of multiple people.
 The other 20 percent will go to people with a higher income, but only under certain circumstances.

 - Depending on your situation, you can get rent benefit.